Justice commits $39 million to developing Hobet site

 Highways Commissioner Jimmy Wriston confirmed that the project was ready to go and said dirt could be moved immediately.

-“We’re ready now, as soon as we clear the right of way,” Wriston said alongside the governor.
+“We’re ready now as soon as we clear the right-of-way,” Wriston said during the governor’s press conference.

-District 7 Sen. Ron Stollings, a longtime supporter of the development of the site, also spoke about the announcement.
+District 7 Sen. Ron Stollings, a longtime supporter of the development of the site, said Justice’s announcement is good economic news for Boone County.

 District 23 Del.
 Rodney Miller said the news was significant.